Poolesville High School: History

 The current school building dates back to 1953, but has had over 22 additions made since then, with the last major revision happening in 1978.
 The building housed Poolesville's middle school and high school up until 1997 when John Poole Middle School was built.

-By 2013, Poolesville residents were campaigning for a reconstruction of the school building, due to issues such as overcrowding, poor infrastructure and design, fumes from asbestos in the walls, and overall delapidation.
+By 2013, Poolesville residents were campaigning for a reconstruction of the school building, due to issues such as overcrowding, poor infrastructure and design, fumes from asbestos in the walls, and overall dilapidation.
 The major renovation was included in MCPS' 2013-2018 Capital Improvement Program, until it was shelved in 2017 following county budget cuts, to the frustration of Poolesville parents and students.
 Campaigns for a renovation continued until the Board of Education eventually planned and funded the project again in 2021.
 Construction started in 2022 and is expected to finish by the start of the 2024-25 academic year.
 Once complete, the new high school building will be about 234,000 square feet and will have an increased capacity of 1,508 students from the current 1,170.